 Care for babies who need it most

 Whether your baby has been born prematurely or at full term but needing intensive care, it is important for you to know that most problems are temporary and correctable.
 What your baby needs is time—time for the premature newborn to mature and time for the high-risk newborn to overcome severe illness.
-For both, Main Line Health’s neonatal intensive care units (NICU)—located at all four acute care hospitals in the Philadelphia suburbs—provide a 24-hour, day-by-day, intensive program to help babies recover from their medical problems as quickly as possible.
+For both, Main Line Health’s neonatal intensive care units (NICU)—located at all four acute care hospitals in the Philadelphia suburbs—are staffed by neonatology specialists from Nemours/Alfred I. duPont Hospital for Children.
+Nemours neonatology specialists work in our neonatal intensive care units (NICU), providing 24/7 highly skilled critical care for newborns and babies.

 The Neonatal Intensive Care Unit (NICU) team